andrey-mokhov/graphql-php/docs/en/spiral/input-object-field.md

 >
 > To define fields of an InputObjectType instead of implementing an interface
 > `InputObjectFieldInterface` use the `Andi\GraphQL\Field\InputObjectField` class, it already contains
-> additional interfaces are implemented, and the required values ​​can be set in the constructor.
+> additional interfaces are implemented, and the required values can be set in the constructor.

 An example implementation of the `InputObjectFieldInterface` interface (see the `getFields` method):